whomfire01/fedramp-demo/README.md

-# FedRAMP Demo for IBM Compliance Position: /n Automating OSCAL-Based Documentation and Workflows
+# FedRAMP Demo for IBM Compliance Position: Automating OSCAL-Based Docs and Workflows

 This project demonstrates how to automate FedRAMP compliance processes.
 Drawing from IBM's use of Xacta for compliance documentation, I developed tools that mirror these automated workflows - generating System Security Plans, POA&Ms, and compliance reports without manual intervention.